Strategy map

-A strategy map is a diagram that documents the strategic goals being pursued by an organization or management team.
+In management, a strategy map is a diagram that documents the strategic goals being pursued by an organization or management team.
 It is an element of the documentation associated with the Balanced Scorecard, and in particular is characteristic of the second generation of Balanced Scorecard designs that first appeared during the mid-1990s.
 The first diagrams of this type appeared in the early 1990s, and the idea of using this type of diagram to help document Balanced Scorecard was discussed in a paper by Robert S. Kaplan and David P. Norton in 1996.

 The strategy map idea featured in several books and articles during the late 1990s by Robert S. Kaplan and David P. Norton.
 Their original book in 1996, "The Balanced Scorecard, Translating strategy into action", contained diagrams which are later called strategy maps, but at this time they did not refer to them as such.
 Kaplan & Norton's second book, The Strategy Focused Organization, explicitly refers to strategy maps and includes a chapter on how to build them.
 At this time, they said that "the relationship between the drivers and the desired outcomes constitute the hypotheses that define the strategy".
 Their Third book, Strategy Maps, goes into further detail about how to describe and visualise the strategy using strategy maps.

 The Kaplan and Norton approach to strategy maps has: